Estimate Time4 min

 1. HSAs can be your emergency medical savings

-Your health care costs are likely to be lower in your 20s and 30s than when you're older,2 but that doesn't mean that you won't ever get hit with a big bill.
-Medical expenses often come when you least expect them.
-In fact, about a quarter of millennials and Gen Zers with medical debt have it because of an accident or injury.3
+Health care costs are likely to be lower in your 20s and 30s than when you're older,2 but that doesn't mean you won't ever get hit with a big bill.
+Medical expenses often come when you least expect.
+In fact, about a quarter of millennials and Gen Zers have medical debt because of an accident or injury.3

 Money contributed to an HSA can avoid federal income tax.
-Because your potential investing gains can be tax-free as well, your HSA savings can potentially grow even more.
-That could ease the financial blow—and spare your regular emergency savings—if an expensive health issue surfaces.
+Because potential investing gains can be tax-free, your HSA savings can potentially grow, easing a financial blow and sparing your emergency savings, if an expensive health issue surfaces.

 2. HSAs can also help you pay for certain health care, vision, and dental costs

 Even if you don't have a big bill, HSAs can be helpful for covering everyday health expenses.
-Over-the-counter products such as pain relievers, allergy medicine, face masks, and acne treatments can all be paid for with HSA funds.
-Copays for doctors' visits and prescriptions, dental cleanings and braces, and eye exams and contacts count too.
+Over-the-counter products such as pain relievers, allergy medicine, and acne treatments can be paid with HSA funds.
+Copays for doctors' visits and prescriptions, dental cleanings and braces, eye exams, and contacts also count.
 Even LASIK eye surgery can be paid for out of an HSA.4 Check out a list of eligible expenses.

 3. HSAs can help you save for future medical expenses